gopal-mahajan/forest-stack-developer-docs/docs/understanding_user_roles/understanding_user_roles.md

 sidebar_position: 1
 ---

-TGDeX supports multiple user roles, each designed to provide specific capabilities based on a user's purpose and responsibilities on the platform.
-Roles can be upgraded through eKYC and organization affiliation.
+Forest Stack supports multiple user roles, each designed to offer specific capabilities based on a user's purpose and responsibilities on the platform.
+Roles are upgradable through organisation affiliation.

-## Roles supported by TGDeX:
+## Roles supported by Forest Stack:

 - [Consumer](consumer.md)
 - [Publisher](publisher.md)